rohitmadan07/AstroMedia/README.md

 AstroMedia Web Development Project

 A Full Stack MERN Web Application as a social platform for aspiring astronomers.
-Users can post about anything that interests them or they would like to share with the comunity.
+Users can post about anything that interests them or they would like to share with the community.

 Tech Stack Used:-
 Languages and Frameworks used - React.js, Javascript, JSX, Redux.js for local user state management, Express.js for setting up the backend.